Dismantling Diet Culture

 Treating weight as the problem and dieting as the solution removes health from the conversation

-Diet culture prioritises thinness at the expense of health and wellbeing.
-The narrative that weight defines health is not only false but deeply damaging to people’s physical health, mental wellbeing, and social lives.
+Diet culture prioritises thinness at the expense of health and well-being.
+The idea that weight defines health is not true.
+However, it is deeply damaging to physical health, mental well-being, and social lives.

 Individuals of all weights can experience health or illness.
-The chronic conditions often attributed to higher body weight also affect those in lower-weight bodies.
+The chronic conditions often attributed to higher body weight also affect those with lower-weight bodies.

 Body diversity is natural.
-Asking people who are genetically predisposed to live in higher weight bodies to lose weight is setting them up for a lifetime of perceived “failure”.
+Telling people who are likely to have higher weight bodies to lose weight can make them feel like they always fail.
 Your body is not the problem; diet culture is.

 Rejecting Diet Culture

 Rejecting diet culture is an act of rebellion.
 It challenges societal norms and pushes back against the status quo.
-It’s considered an act of deviance.
-It shouldn’t be; but it is radical thinking.
+People often treat this kind of critical thinking as an act of deviance; unfortunately, they still consider it radical.

 Ways to Reject Diet Culture